Summer Staff Job Description

 Minimum Qualifications:

-• Current first aid and CPR certification (or willingness to obtain)
+• Current lifeguard or First-Aid/CPR certification (or willingness to obtain)

 • Be a Christian and an active, participating church member.